natcap/ROOT/docsrc/rst/examples.rst

 To set up this analysis, we need the following data:

 *   Map of potential restoration sites: This raster indicates which pixels are eligible candidates for restoration.
 For this example, we have selected all cropland pixels below the 25th percentile in terms of crop value.
-Details about these rasters are :ref:`in the guide here<ig-amt>`.
+Details about preparing these "activity mask rasters" are :ref:`in the guide here<ig-amt>`.

 .. figure:: _static/images/crop_pixels.png
     :align: center